singluntang/Development/Development/AI/README.md

 ## Compile-SourceCode

  * clone the project
-    1. to clone the project, type in `git clone https://github.com/alantng/AI-Java-Framework.git`
+    1. to clone the project, type in `git clone https://github.com/singluntang/Development.git`
-    2. type in the command `javac -d ./build/ ./AI-Java-Framework/**/*.java` to build the application.
+    2. Move to the root folder `Development\AI`. type in the command `javac -d ./build/ ./AI-Java-Framework/**/*.java` to build the application.

 ## Run-Application